What CAD is—and what it is not

 Conceptual anchor:

-The antibody initiates.
-Complement determines the phenotype.
+The antibody initiates the process; complement largely determines the hemolytic phenotype.

 Key defining elements

-- a monoclonal IgM autoantibody, usually κ-restricted2
+- presence of a monoclonal IgM autoantibody, usually κ-restricted2

 - classical complement activation as the dominant effector mechanism3